mrmalvicino/baluma-erp/README.md

 - Functions and methods documentation should be written in English, in the corresponding .h file, above each header and using the Doxygen tags `@brief`, `@param` and `@return` whenever possible.

-- Files and folders must be named using `kebab-case` nomenclature.
+- Folders must be named using `kebab-case` nomenclature.

 - Classes must be defined using `PascalCase` nomenclature.